YanLabarthe/Yan/README.md

 My name is Yan Labarthe.
 I'm a web developer (mainly typescript / react / node.js) with 2 years of experience that previously worked as a SEO specialist.

 My main working experience was as a web developer for [SCIAM](https://sciam.fr/fr/) for the association [Par Le Monde](https://www.parlemonde.org/).
+The project is open source and you can find it [here](https://github.com/parlemonde/1village/)

 You can find here some of my work:
 🔗 My website : https://yanlabarthe.com